How to Charge a Dead ATV Battery

 The dead battery will now feed off the charge from the fully charged battery.

 Caution: With the red lead connected to the battery, the other end of the lead is hot.
-Be careful not to touch the negative battery terminals, the negative (black) jumper cable leads, or anything grounded as it will cause a short.
-Shorting out a battery will likely cause permanent damage to the battery and can be very dangerous.
+Be careful not to touch the negative battery terminals, the negative (black) jumper cable leads, or anything grounded, as it will cause a short.
+Shorting a battery will likely cause permanent damage to the battery and can be very dangerous.

 3. Leave the Batteries Connected for an Hour